 Perhaps the saddest part of Peter Hitchen’s article is his last paragraph: Contrast, he writes, the great classical majesty of St Paul’s Cathedral - one of man’s most successful attempts to combine reason, science and hope - with the chaotic, self-righteous festival of drivel outside.
 Yet there’s no doubt which of the two is closer to the mood of the modern world, more’s the pity.

 I am afraid that this looks like someone who has given up: as if there is no alternative to the mighty retaining their thrones and the poor lying at their gate.
 But I believe he is wrong.
 It may take us a while and the dead ends may be many: but the human spirit seeking change, freedom and fairness for all, is as powerful as ever.
 Why: because it flows directly from God’s ability to bring life out of death.
-As the story tells us, even her coming ther.
+As the story tells us, even Elizabeth’s old age was no barrier to her becoming a mother.
 For with God nothing is impossible to those whose whole outlook proclaims ‘the greatness of the Lord.’